2020 United States presidential election: Pressure on state and local officials

-Recounts
+Election recounts

 On November 11, Georgia Secretary of State Brad Raffensperger ordered a statewide hand recount of the vote in addition to the normal audit process.
 At the time, Biden held a lead of 13,558 votes.
-The audit was concluded on November 19 and affirmed Biden's lead by 12,284 votes.
-Therefore, the results of the hand recount netted Trump 1,274 votes.
+The hand recount was concluded on November 19 and affirmed Biden's lead by 12,284 votes.
+Therefore, the hand recount netted Trump 1,274 votes.
 The change in the count was due to a number of human errors, including memory cards that did not upload properly to the state servers, and was not attributable to any fraud in the original tally.
-After certifying the results Republican governor Brian Kemp called for another hand audit, demanding to compare signatures on absentee ballot requests to actual ballots, despite the fact that this request was impossible, as signatures on mail-in ballot applications and envelopes are checked when they are originally received by election offices, and that ballots are thereafter separated from envelopes to ensure the secrecy of the ballot.
 The Trump campaign requested a machine recount, which was estimated to cost taxpayers $200,000 in one Georgia county alone.
-On December 7, Biden was confirmed as the winner of the recount requested by Trump's campaign.
+On December 7, Biden was confirmed as the winner of the machine recount requested by Trump's campaign.

 On November 18, the Trump campaign wired $3 million to pay for partial recounts in Milwaukee County and Dane County, Wisconsin, where Milwaukee and Madison, the two largest cities in the state and Democratic strongholds, are located.
 During the recount, Milwaukee County election commissioner Tim Posnanski said several Republican observers were breaking rules by posing as independents.
 The recount started November 20 and concluded on November 29, increasing Biden's lead by 87 votes.